vimeo/VimeoUpload/README.md

 * **iOS SDK Quirks**

-* We can't rely on NSURLSessionTask's `suspend` method.
-TODO: Explain why.
-We need `taskForIdentifierWorkaround`.
-TODO: Explain why.
+ NSURLSessionTask's `suspend` method doesn't quite do what we want it to `TODO: Provide details`

+ NSURLRequest's and NSURLSessionConfiguration's `allowsCellularAccess` properties don't quite do what we want them to `TODO: provide details`

+ AFURLSessionManager's `tasks` property behaves differently on iOS7 vs. iOS8+ `TODO: provide details`

+ And more...

 ### Goals

-1. A simplified server-side upload API that collapses the current 4 steps into 1 or 2 steps.
+1. A simplified server-side upload API

-1. An upload system that accommodates / addresses each point listed above.
+1. An upload system that addresses each [constraint](#constraints) listed above

-1. Clear and concise upload system initialization, management, and introspection.
+1. Clear and concise upload system initialization, management, and introspection

-1. An upload system that accommodates as many UX futures as possible.
+1. An upload system that accommodates as many UX futures as possible

 ## Getting Started
 ### CocoaPods